marco262/my_wiki/data/dnd/class/druid.md

 The druids of Eberron hold animistic beliefs completely unconnected to the Sovereign Host, the Dark Six, or any of the other religions of the world.
 They believe that every living thing and every natural phenomenon -- sun, moon, wind, fire, and the world itself -- has a spirit.
 Their spells, then, are a means to communicate with and command these spirits.
 Different druidic sects, though, hold different philosophies about the proper relationship of these spirits to each other and to the forces of civilization.
 The Ashbound, for example, believe that arcane magic is an abomination against nature, the Children of Winter venerate the forces of death, and the Gatekeepers preserve ancient traditions meant to protect the world from the incursion of aberrations.

 [[/div]]

+You know Druidic, the secret language of druids.
+You can speak the language and use it to leave hidden messages.
+You and others who know this language automatically spot such a message.
+Others spot the message's presence with a successful DC 15 Wisdom (Perception) check but can't decipher it without magic.

 ## Spellcasting